Characterizing control between interacting subsystems with deep Jacobian estimation: JacobianODE: learning Jacobians from data

 \subsection{Parameterizing differential equations via the Jacobian}

+We now turn to the problem of how to estimate the Jacobian $\mathbf{J}$ from data.
+We assume that we have access only to observed trajectories of the system, of the form $\mathbf{x}^{(j)}(t_0^{(j)} + k\Delta t), \ \ k=1,2,..., \ \ j=1,2,...$where $\Delta t$ is a fixed sampling interval, $j$ indexes the trajectory, and $t_0^{(j)}$ is a trajectory-specific start time.
+Crucially, we do not assume access to the function $\mathbf{f}$.
 Our method estimates the Jacobian directly via a neural network.
 To do this, we parameterize a neural network function $\hat{\mathbf{J}}^{\theta}$ with learnable parameters $\theta$ that is then trained to approximate $\mathbf{J}$.

-\insettitle{Path integration} Following \citet{lorraine2024jacnet} and \citet{beik-mohammadi2024-ncds} we exploit the fact that the path integral of the Jacobian is path independent in the construction of the loss function.
+\insettitle{Path integration} Following \citet{lorraine2024jacnet} and \citet{beik-mohammadi2024-ncds}, we exploit the fact that the path integral of the Jacobian is path independent in the construction of the loss function.
 This is because the rows of the Jacobian are conservative vector fields (i.e., they are the gradients of scalar functions).
 For an intuitive picture, consider the work done by the force of gravity as you climb a mountain.
 Regardless of the path you take to climb, the resulting work is dependent only on the start and end points of the path.
 Formally, for the time derivative function $\mathbf{f}$ we have that where $\mathcal{C}$ is a piecewise smooth curve in $\mathbb{R}^n$ and $\mathbf{c}: [t_i, t_f] \to \mathcal{C}$ is a parameterization of $\mathcal{C}$ with $\mathbf{c}(t_i) = \mathbf{x}(t_i)$ and $\mathbf{c}(t_f) = \mathbf{x}(t_f)$ (Figure \ref{fig:methods-training}A).
+Given estimates of $\mathbf{f}(\mathbf{x}(t_i))$ and the Jacobian $\mathbf{J}$, we can then use Equation \ref{eq:pathint} to approximate $\mathbf{f}(\mathbf{x}(t_f))$ at any time $t_f$.
+For these integrals, we use a line between the endpoints as a simple choice of path (Figure \ref{fig:methods-training}A).
+Then, to generate an estimate $\hat{\mathbf{x}}(t_f + \Delta t)$ of the next step, we can use a standard ordinary differential equation (ODE) integrator (e.g., Euler, fourth-order Runge–Kutta, etc.) to integrate the estimated time derivative $\hat{\mathbf{f}}(\mathbf{x}(t))$ (see Appendix \ref{supp:jacobianODE-technical-detail} for more detail).
+To avoid the need to represent $\mathbf{f}$ directly (thereby enabling all gradients to backpropagate through the Jacobian network) we note that we parameterize an estimate of $\mathbf{f}(\mathbf{x}(t_i))$ in Equation \ref{eq:pathint} in terms of the Jacobian (see Appendix \ref{supp:jacparam}).